A stabilized time-domain combined field integral equation using the quasi-Helmholtz projectors: Introduction

 Nonetheless, a formulation resolving all above mentioned issues is still missing from literature.
 This deficiency can be explained by the fact that PEC cavities support only discrete interior resonances (i.e., the lowest resonant frequency is far from the very-low-frequency band).
 Therefore, it does not make sense to consider extremely low frequencies and resonant frequencies in the same regime.
 However, the loss of accuracy occurs even at moderately low frequencies \cite{MBC+2020}.
 In this paper, we propose a stabilized TD-CFIE formulation for moderate to extremely low frequencies, which is immune to resonant instabilities, dense discretization breakdown and large-time step breakdown.
 For simply-connected geometries, the method is also free from dc instabilities.
 For multiply-connected geometries, near-dc instabilities are present, but correspond to exponentially decaying error components.
 Numerical experiments demonstrate they are not problematic in typical applications.

-The proposed TD-CFIE is a generalization of the quasi-Helmholtz projected (qHP) frequency-domain CFIE introduced in \cite{MBC+2020}.
+For this purpose, we extend the idea of the quasi-Helmholtz projected (qHP) frequency-domain CFIE introduced in \cite{MBC+2020}.
+Firstly, the solenoidal and irrotational components of the unknown and the incident fields are separated using the quasi-Helmholtz projectors and rescaled by appropriate factors, resulting in auxiliary well-balanced unknown and source fields.
+Secondly, the rescaled TD-EFIE and TD-MFIE are preconditioned by the corresponding stabilized Yukawa-type integral operators of a purely imaginary wave number.
+Then, their linearly combined formulation is temporally discretized using an appropriate pair of trial functions.
+The resulting linear system is solved by the MOT algorithm, and a post-processing procedure is performed to obtain the physical unknown.

 The paper is organized as follows.
 The next section gives a brief introduction to the TD-EFIE, the TD-MFIE and Yukawa-type integral operators, together with their appropriate spatial discretization.
 This section also introduces the loop-star decomposition and the quasi-Helmholtz projectors associated with the discrete spatial function spaces.
 Section~\ref{sec:scaling} investigates the low-frequency (large-time step) behavior of the plane-wave incident fields, the induced current density and integral operators, as well as their stabilization using the quasi-Helmholtz projectors.
 Section~\ref{sec:qHP_TDCFIE} is the central part of this paper, which proposes a stabilized TD-CFIE and its proper temporal discretization.
 Some numerical results are presented in Section~\ref{sec:results} to corroborate our theoretical analysis.
 Finally, concluding remarks are provided in Section~\ref{sec:conclusion}.